BenDavies1218/layer-zero-course/courses/Oapp-standard/lesson-02-simple-oapp.md

 - Compile all Solidity files in `src/contracts/`
 - Generate TypeScript type definitions in `typechain-types/`
 - Create artifacts in `src/artifacts/`

+## Should you require the complete contract example

+There is the complete code here - [View Here](../../src/contracts/lessons/Oapp/ExampleSimpleMessenger.sol)

 ## Deployment Process